adobe/eslint-plugin-twist/docs/rules/no-undef.md

-# Extends eslint 'no-undef' rule for Twist JSX.
+# Extends eslint 'no-undef' rule for Twist.

-This rule is the same as the standard ESlint [`no-undef` rule](http://eslint.org/docs/rules/no-undef), but it additionally recognizes variables defined in Twist's structural JSX components - in particular in `<repeat>` and `<using>`.
+This rule is the same as the standard ESlint [`no-undef` rule](http://eslint.org/docs/rules/no-undef), but it additionally recognizes variables defined in Twist's structural JSX components - in particular in `<repeat>` and `<using>` - as well as auto-imported decorators (as read from the .twistrc file).

 ## Rule Details